nguyenxuanson10/synthetic-data/README.md

-# Synthetic data of radar signals and Siegel node embeddings (comming soon)
+# Synthetic data of radar signals and Siegel node embeddings.